Wesley P. Walters: Critical works

 In 1967, Walters published a pamphlet, "New Light on Mormon Origins from Palmyra Revival" that challenged the canonical history of the LDS Church.
-It asserted that, contrary to Smith's claim, there was no revival where Smith grew up in Palmyra, New York prior his first vision, and that the setting for his story better fit a revival from 1823-1824.
+It asserted that, contrary to Smith's claim, there was no revival where Smith grew up in Palmyra, New York prior his first vision, and that the setting for his story better fit a revival from 1823 to 1824.
 The pamphlet written by Walters created a stir, and provoked a strong response from scholars at Brigham Young University (BYU).
 By spring of 1968, BYU professor Truman G. Madsen organized approximately three dozen scholars to respond to Walters, and wrote to the LDS Church's First Presidency that the "first vision has come under severe historical attack."
 The thesis written by Walters and the subsequent response has framed the modern historical debate.

 In 1971, he discovered a key document of evidence for the 1826 trial of Joseph Smith in the basement of a sheriff's office in Norwich, New York.
 Prior to this discovery, the reality of the 1826 trial had been questioned by some Latter-day Saint scholars.